 \section{Conclusion and Limitations}

-In this paper, we propose \method, a novel GRPO-based efficient reasoning method that shorten the CoT length of LRMs by progressive CoT length calibration.
-We analyze the optimal length that maximizes the model's answer accuracy through probabilistic modeling.
-During training, we estimate the optimal length based on the distribution of response lengths and correctness for each question, and implemente dynamic length correction by guiding overly long answers to approach the optimal length.
-We also design a dynamic length reward coefficient to ensure that correct trajectories are not penalized.
+In this paper, we propose \method, a novel GRPO-based efficient reasoning method that shortens the CoT length of LRMs by progressive CoT length calibration.
+We derive an estimate of the reasoning length that maximizes the probability of correct answers through probabilistic modeling.
+During training, we estimate the optimal length based on the distribution of response lengths and correctness for each question, and implement dynamic length calibration by guiding overly long answers to approach the optimal length.
+We further design a dynamic length-reward coefficient to prevent correct trajectories from receiving negative advantages.
 We validate the effectiveness of \method through extensive experiments, demonstrating that \method can improve the model’s reasoning capability while compressing the CoT length, achieving a balance between efficiency and accuracy.

 Although we have verified the effectiveness of \method on GRPO, its performance on other variants of GRPO remains to be validated, and the effectiveness of \method on some open-ended questions is still difficult to assess.
 Moreover, like other methods, \method is still limited to designing outcome-based rewards, lacking process reward supervision, making it difficult to discover fine-grained beneficial reasoning patterns during the reasoning process.
-Perhaps combining more fine-grained process rewards with \method could achieve better results.
+Combining \method with fine-grained process rewards is a promising direction for future work.